What Are the Types of Trauma?

 Thankfully, IPV now qualifies as a significant legal and public health issue.
 With that said, there are laws set up in every state to properly address IPV.

-If you are currently struggling with domestic violence, we suggest you do some research into your state’s laws.
-If you’re in need of immediate assistance, you can reach out to the National Domestic Violence Hotline at 1 (800) 799-7233.
+If you’re currently struggling with domestic violence, we suggest you do some research into your state’s laws.
+Contact the National Domestic Violence Hotline at 1 (800) 799-7233 if you need immediate assistance.

 Medical Trauma